 A historic donkey race in the Friuli-Venezia Giulia town of Fagagna has taken place the first Sunday in September since 1861.
 Teams from four regional hamlets compete with their racing donkeys and carts on an oval course set up in the town square.
 The race is preceded by a "grand entry" with donkeys and teams in their town colors, marching units, and event "royalty."

 The Paper Lantern Festival is believed to be one of the oldest festivals in Florence.
-You'll find outdoor festivities September 6th, 7th and 8th.
+You'll find outdoor festivities September 6, 7, and 8.
 The tradition relates back to the celebration of the birth of the Virgin Mary.
-A festival in Florence was held to commemorate her birth.
-Farmers from surrounding towns and farms trekked to Florence with their produce and goods for the occasion.
+A festival in Florence was held to commemorate her birth, and farmers from surrounding towns and farms trekked to Florence with their produce and goods for the occasion.
 In order to arrive for the religious services on time, many started their journey before the break of dawn and needed lanterns to light their way—these were often carried at the end of a stick with a candle inside.

 Today, a market is still held in the square in the form of a huge fair of organic produce on September 6 and 7.

-The lantern tradition continues today and on the evening of the 8th of September, Florentines and others representing the farmer-pilgrims carry colorful paper lanterns at the end of a stick through the streets of Florence.
-A speech and blessing is made in the piazza, followed by a party.
+The lantern tradition continues today and on the evening of September 8, Florentines and others representing the farmer-pilgrims carry colorful paper lanterns at the end of a stick through the streets of Florence.
+A speech and blessing are made in the piazza, followed by a party.